Why are firms rigid? A study of firm age and scope in hedge funds

 Source: Working Paper

 de Figueiredo, Jr., Rui, Evan Rawley, and Christopher Rider.
-"Organizational age and organizational change: Evidence from hedge fund product diversification."
-Working Paper, Columbia Business School, 2012.
+"Why are firms rigid?
+A study of firm age and scope in hedge funds."
+Working Paper, Columbia Business School, 2013.